Understanding Medications and What They Do

 What Are Medicines?

-Some medicines are produced in a laboratory by mixing together a number of chemicals.
+Some medicines are made in labs by mixing together a number of chemicals.
 Others, like penicillin, are byproducts of organisms such as fungus.
-And a few medicines are even biologically engineered by inserting genes into bacteria that make them produce the desired substance.
+And a few are even biologically engineered by inserting genes into bacteria that make them produce the desired substance.

-When we think about taking medications, we often think of pills.
+When we think about taking medicines, we often think of pills.
 But medications can be delivered in many ways, such as:

 - liquids that are swallowed (like cough syrup)